nvim-neo-tree/neo-tree.nvim/README.md

       visible = false, -- when true, they will just be displayed differently than normal items hide_dotfiles = true,
       hide_gitignored = true,
+      hide_ignored = true, -- hide files that are ignored by other gitignore-like files -- other gitignore-like files, in descending order of precedence. ignore_files = {
+        ".neotreeignore",
+        -- ".ignore"
+        -- ".rgignore"
+      },
       hide_hidden = true, -- only works on Windows for hidden files/directories
       hide_by_name = {
         --"node_modules"